This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 This happened about three nights in a row.
 One of these nights the thought came to me to quote Bible scriptures.

 I couldn’t even think.
 Finally, this verse popped into my mind: “So then faith cometh by hearing, and hearing by the word of God” (Romans 10:17, KJV).
-I quoted this verse over and over, desperate to fill my mind with God’s word.
+Quoting this verse over and over, I desperately tried to fill my mind with God’s word.

 I kept repeating the verse, “faith cometh by hearing, and hearing by the word of God.”
 Finally, another verse came to my mind.
 I picked up my phone to record the scriptures in my phone notes as they came to mind.